January 2023

 Wednesdays mornings from 10:00-10:45 am Give yourself the gift of calm.
 Join Julie Potiker for this grounding way to start the day and move from a place of fear to a place of calm.
 In these forty-five-minute mindfulness sessions, you will experience bringing your attention to the present moment without judgment.
 For past sessions, visit: https://blubrry.com/balancedmind/ About Julie: Julie Potiker is a mindfulness expert with extensive teacher training in a variety of tools and methods, including Mindful Self-Compassion.
 Through her…

-Find out more »Men’s Club Speaker Forum: Antisemitism in Visual Art Since the Middle Ages
+Find out more »Men’s Club Speaker Forum: What We Won’t Know About AI

 Find out more »Adult Evening Book Club

 Are you a reader looking to connect with others and discuss great literature?
 Join our monthly book club!
 We welcome adults of all ages to come together and engage in thought-provoking discussions about a diverse range of books.
-Whether you're a seasoned bookworm or a newcomer to the reading scene, we encourage you to join us for an enjoyable and enriching experience.
-Date Book Facilitator September 15, 2022 Apeirigon Carol Levy October 20, 2022 The House of Fragile Things Barbara…
+Whether you’re a seasoned bookworm or a newcomer to the reading scene, we encourage you to join us for an enjoyable and enriching experience.
+Sources for 2023-2024 Book Lists There is no fee, but please RSVP below for planning purposes.
+After registering,…

 Find out more »Shabbat Morning Torah Study